 Tip: Sometimes, it’s wise to buy a basic home security package and add devices to suit your specific needs.
 Just be sure to choose the system that supports the features you want, such as video or home automation.

 Next, you’ll pay $39 per month for Brinks professional monitoring, which is a touch pricey compared to other providers.
-We’ve tested other home security brands, like Ring Alarm and SimpliSafe, that only charge $10-$15 per month for monitoring.
+We’ve tested other home security brands, like Ring Alarm and SimpliSafe, that charge less than $30 a month.
 And we really didn’t see enough difference to warrant Brinks being more expensive than these brands.
 Also, we’d like to see a more diverse lineup of options.
 As it stands, Brinks only offers one monitoring plan, whereas most brands offer three or more options at different prices.